wp-plugins/nextgen-facebook/readme.txt

 = Version 2.1 =
 * Added an option for Google+ to select either the "G +1" or "G+ Share" button.
-* Added sharing of WordPress "quote" format posts to tumblr.
+* Added sharing of WordPress "quote" format posts to Tumblr.
 * Added the Pinterest sharing button for posts and pages with featured images.
 * Added a check for the "Exclude Pages" plugin in the widget section.
-* Added a call to CDN Linker (if it's installed) for image URLs shared to tumblr and Pinterest.
+* Added a call to CDN Linker (if it's installed) for image URLs shared to Tumblr and Pinterest.
 * Added a check for the `DISABLE_NGFB_OPEN_GRAPH` constant before adding Open Graph meta tags.
 * Added a 'Max Title Length' setting (default is 100 characters).

 = Version 2.0 =
 * The NextGEN Facebook Open Graph options page has been re-worked to make it more compact.
-* Added the tumblr social sharing button, including support for posting featured images, embedded video, or links to posts and pages.
+* Added the Tumblr social sharing button, including support for posting featured images, embedded video, or links to posts and pages.
 * Added a `ngfb_get_social_buttons()` function to use in your theme templates.
 See the FAQ for additional information on it's use.
 * Added an optional "NGFB Social Buttons" widget to include social buttons in any post or page widget area.